biolink/biolinkml/docs/SlotDefinition.md

     * Description: True means that this slot was defined in a slot_usage situation
     * range: [Boolean](types/Boolean.md)
  * [key](key.md)  <sub>OPT</sub>
-    * Description: true means that the slot uniquely identifies the element within the context of its container.
-Key slots are NOT identifiers - they do not serve as subjects
+    * Description: True means that the key slot(s) uniquely identify the container.
+In future releases, it will be possible for there to be compound keys, where several slots combine to produce a unique identifier
     * range: [Boolean](types/Boolean.md)
  * [maximum_value](maximum_value.md)  <sub>OPT</sub>
     * Description: for slots with ranges of type number, the value must be equal to or lowe than this